The ILR Application Process: Step by Step (2026)

 What happens if I make a mistake on my ILR application?

 If you notice an error before submitting, correct it immediately.
 After submission, contact UKVI as soon as possible to explain the issue.
 Minor errors may be overlooked, but providing false information or failing to disclose criminal convictions can result in refusal and potential future bans from the UK.
+This is a common question when navigating the indefinite leave to remain process.

 Is my ILR application fee refunded if refused?

 No. The Home Office does not refund application fees for refused applications.
 Priority and super priority service fees are also non-refundable in most circumstances.
 This makes it important to ensure your application is complete and accurate before submitting.
+This is a common question when navigating the indefinite leave to remain process.

 Related Guides